-GLACIER Fellow (Boston University) - Through the NSF GK12-grant-funded GLACIER program at BU, I took classes on effective middle school teaching at BU and am currently working with Mr. Hess, a 5th-8th grade science teacher at the St. Columbkille Partnership School in Brighton, MA.
-We are working to bring contemporary science into his classroom and to make the curriculum more inquiry-based and sustainability-focused.
-I also occasionally substitute teach when a science teacher is absent.
-As part of this partnership, I am maintaing a teaching blog to share the content we generate.
+GLACIER Fellow (Boston University NSF GK12 grant) - I took classes on effective middle school teaching at BU, then worked with a 5th-8th grade science teacher at the St. Columbkille Partnership School in Brighton, MA.
+Our main objectives were to bring contemporary science into his classroom and to make the curriculum more inquiry-based and sustainability-focused.
+I also occasionally substitute taught when a science teacher was absent.
+As part of this partnership, I maintained a teaching blog to share the content we generated.

-TOPS (Teaching Opportunities for Physics Students) Student Teacher (MIT) - During the program, I received instruction from professional teachers then designed lessons, taught them to middle and high school students, and then reviewed the lessons' success under the teachers' supervision.
+TOPS (Teaching Opportunities for Physics Students) Student Teacher (MIT) - During the program, I received training from professional teachers then designed and taught my own lessons.

-Assistant English Teacher, Kawase Middle School, Shiga Prefecture, Japan - While studying abroad in rural Japan, I volunteered at a local middle school, helping an English teacher instruct her English class and prepare the English Club for an English-speaking competition.
+Assistant English Teacher, Kawase Middle School, Shiga Prefecture, Japan - While studying in rural Japan, I volunteered at a local middle school, helping an English teacher instruct her English class and the English club.

-Planetarium Operator, University of Michigan Natural History Museum - My first job, I designed and gave planetarium shows to classes (Kindergarten through college) and the general public.
-I included lots of planetary geology in the shows as well as the background for any current astronomical events.
-I enjoyed the job so much I spent half of high school and all of college working there.
+Planetarium Operator, University of Michigan Natural History Museum - My first job, I designed and gave planetarium shows on astronomy and planetary geology to classes (Kindergarten through college) and the general public.